Stable Systems with Power Law Conditions for Poisson Hail: Exponential Moments of the Maximal Numbers

 \section{Exponential Moments of the Maximal Numbers}

-The main object of this section is to estimate the exponential moments of the maximal numbers of jobs of the temporal size $T_j$ along $n$-admissible paths. \edttff{The exponential moments will help us bounding events $A^c_{t,j}$, see \eqref{eq: overgrowth of temporal jobs}}.
-Let where the supremum is taken over all $n$-admissible paths $\gamma^{(n)}_{s,t}$ with the initial point $(x,s)$.
-In this section, we will assume $(S_n ,T_n)$ satisfy properties stated in section \ref{sec:growth}.
-See \eqref{eq: well-separated}--\eqref{eq: useful ones}. \edtf{We will also assume the rate for jobs of spatial size $S_{n}$ is $\lambda_n = \edtff{\lambda} S_n^{-(d+\alpha)}$}.
+The main object of this section is to estimate the exponential moments of the maximal numbers of jobs with the temporal size $T_j$ along $n$-admissible paths.
+The exponential moments help us bounding probabilities of events $A^c_{t,j}$, see \eqref{eq: overgrowth of temporal jobs}.
+Let where the supremum is taken over all $n$-admissible paths $\gamma^{(n)}_{s,t}$ with the initial point $(s,x)$.
+Since we are mostly interested in the case when $j$ is fixed, and $s=0$, we focus on $X^{(n)}_{t} = X^{(n)}_{0,t;x,j}$.
+Recall that when $A$ is large enough, $(T_n ,S_n)$ satisfy properties \eqref{eq: well-separated}--\eqref{eq: useful ones}. \ledd{As in \eqref{eq: arrival rate for jobs}, we continue to assume $c_1=1$.}

-\edtt{Fix} a constant $K > \frac{\edtt{d}}{\alpha}$, and $g_n := K^{-n}$ for all $n\geq 0$.
-We will use an induction, and there are two estimates for $X^{(n)}_{t} = X^{(n)}_{0,t;x,j}$, which describes its growth by its exponential moments (in parameters $a=1$ and $g_1$).
-The first estimate, see Proposition \ref{lm: leading order}, is the base case, and it says that the maximal number of jobs of the temporal size $T_j$ grows linearly with scale $T_j^{-(1+\delta)}$, when only jobs of spatial sizes at most $S_j$ are in the system. \rcomm{The second estimate, see Proposition \ref{lm: no influence} is the inductive step, and it says the growth of the maximal number is not affected much by jobs of spatial size $S_{j+1}$,when $S_{j+1}$ are large enough, see \eqref{eq: increments in b} below.} \edtt{The proof of Proposition \ref{lm: leading order} and Proposition \ref{lm: leading order} will be at the end of subsection \ref{subsec: small jumps}, and \edtf{the proof} will be at the end of subsection \ref{subsec: influence from large jumps}.} \begin{proposition} (Leading Order) \rcomm{Recall that $\delta>0$.} Assume that $T_j$ and $(S_n)_{n\leq j}$ satisfy \eqref{eq: leading order condition}, and \eqref{eq: growth in Sn}.
-Then, for any $t>0$,
+We use an induction on $n$.
+There are two types of estimates for $X^{(n)}_{t} = X^{(n)}_{0,t;x,j}$, which are exponential moments tailored to different job sizes .
+The first estimate, see Proposition \ref{lm: leading order}, \ledd{is the base case.
+It} says that the maximal number of jobs with the temporal size $T_j$ grows linearly with scale $T_j^{-(1+\delta)}$, when only jobs with spatial sizes at most $S_j$ are in the system.
+The second estimate, see Proposition \ref{lm: no influence} is the inductive \ledd{step.
+It} implies that the growth of the maximal number is not affected much by jobs with spatial sizes larger than $S_{j+1}$, when $S_{j+1}$ is large enough, see \eqref{eq: increments in b} below.
+We should remark that as large spatial jobs are involved, the parameter of exponential moments actually decreases.
+The proof of Proposition \ref{lm: leading order} { is }at the end of subsection \ref{subsec: small jumps}, and the proof of Proposition \ref{lm: no influence} { is }at the end of subsection \ref{subsec: influence from large jumps}. \edts{Recall from \eqref{eq: linear} in Corollary \ref{cor: exponential estimates} that $\lambda_{d,0}$ is a constant depending only on $d$.} \begin{proposition} (Leading Order) \rcomm{Recall that $\delta>0$.} Assume that $T_j$ and $(S_n)_{n\leq j}$ satisfy \eqref{eq: leading order condition}, and \eqref{eq: useful ones}.
+Then \edts{there exists positive constants $\lambda_{d,1}<\lambda_{d,0}$, $C'_{d,1}$, depending only on $d$, such that for any $\lambda<\lambda_{d,1}$, for any $t>0$,}